-How to Fly With Your Festival Gear
+How to Fly With Your Music Festival Gear

-It can be exciting to go to a festival located far away from where you live.
-Along with the music and activities, you will be able to explore the food and culture of a new state or country.
+It can be exciting to go to a music festival located far away from where you live.
+Along with the music and activities, you will be able to explore the food, nature and culture of a new state or country.
 The only downside is all the logistics, and potentially having to settle for a less comfortable camping setup.
 You won’t be able to bring as much gear when flying as you would when car or RV camping.
 You will need to be more minimalist and focus on what you need (or really want) to bring.

 Know Before You Go